 We are also particularly keen to receive:

 Banners, placards, t-shirts, protest leaflets, badges, photographs (citations on reverse are always appreciated), personal memoirs, diaries, journals, films & documentaries, postcards, women-only retreat literature.

 We have a deficit of material from both Wales and Northern Ireland so if you have ephemera relating to these countries, we would enthusiastically welcome it.

 We are especially keen to collect material from smaller, local projects that you may have been involved with – local clubs (tickets, advertisements, flyers), local projects (youth groups, social groups), local activism (banners, newspaper clippings).
 We want our collection to be as comprehensive as possible and to reflect the wide variety of actions and activities that have happened throughout the UK.

 Periodicals and journals

 We have an extensive collection of periodicals and journals relating to feminism and the women’s movement including such titles as Spare Rib, Trouble & Strife, Harpies & Quines, and MsPrint.
 We would be delighted to receive fanzines, local newsletters and periodicals, particularly those related to Scottish women and to lesbian life.
 In most cases we do not have full runs of titles and we are often looking for specific issues to fill in the gaps.
 To find out what we currently need, please check our list of the journals we are looking for.
-If you have any other titles that you would like to donate please contact our Archivist, Hannah Little, or the Librarian, Wendy Kirk.
+If you have any other titles that you would like to donate please contact our Archivists, Laura Stevens and Lindsey Short, or the Librarian, Wendy Kirk.